How to get those First Few Paying Clients

 It will take you about 35 minutes to watch the videos, get familiar with the process and feel a lot more confident about knowing how to guide someone through one of these conversations.

-If you’re in the early days of your business and you need clients right now, I highly recommend you start by learning how to sell in a 1-2-1 conversation first because it’s vastly easier than the more advanced strategies like selling from webinars or from a sales page.
-Everything you learn from selling 1-2-1 will help make your one-to-many sales even more effective when the time comes.
+If you’re in the early days of your business and you need clients right now, I highly recommend you start by learning how to sell in a 1-2-1 conversation first because it’s vastly easier to do than the more advanced strategies like selling from webinars or from a sales page.
+And everything you learn from selling 1-2-1 will help make your one-to-many sales even more effective when the time comes.

 Step 5: Put Your Message and “Next Step” in front of your Ideal Client

 Now that you’ve got all those pieces in place it’s time to put 1. (your message) and 3. (your invitation to take that “Next Step”) in front of the people who could be interested in working with you.
-What I’m talking about here is client attraction, aka marketing – in other words, that point at which someone goes from never having heard of you before to knowing that you exist and how you help people.
+This is what we call “marketing” – how you reach people to let them know what you do and how you help people.

-You see, I told you it was simple!
+So you see, the principle is simple!
 By following this process you’ll have clear message designed to attract your ideal clients, know exactly what you’re selling, have a clear invitation to take that next step, feel confident about conducting an effective sales conversation without feeling completely terrified, and some quick and easy ways to start calling in your ideal clients.